Emma Kunz - Visionary DrawingsAn exhibition conceived with Christodoulos Panayiotou

-In the past, Emma Kunz’s work has been shown alongside Hilma af Klint, who was presented at the Serpentine in 2016, Georgiana Houghton and Agnes Martin, all of whom share her preoccupation with spirituality and forms of abstraction.
-This survey exhibition was a timely review of Kunz’s work which is underpinned by her belief in a holistic worldview.
+In the past, Kunz’s work has been shown alongside Hilma af Klint (who was presented at the Serpentine in 2016), Georgiana Houghton, and Agnes Martin, all of whom share Kunz’s preoccupation with spirituality and forms of abstraction.
+This survey exhibition was a timely review of her work, which is underpinned by her belief in a holistic worldview.
 Systematic yet expansive in their compositions, her ‘energy-field’ drawings simultaneously contain micro and macro perspectives of nature, chiming with current discourses on ecology, as well as a desire to forge meaningful connections with our environment.

-Never shown in her lifetime, Emma Kunz predicted her drawings were destined for the 21st Century.
-The Serpentine invited a number of contemporary voices to collaborate on this exhibition, bringing this historic body of work to future generations: The contemporary artist Christodoulos Panayiotou worked with the Serpentine on the conception of the exhibition and created new work.
-The accompanying catalogue features new texts by Dawn Ades, Bice Curiger, Desmond Morris, Hans Ulrich Obrist, Tabita Rezaire and Ali Smith.
+Never shown in her lifetime, Kunz predicted her drawings were destined for the 21st century.
+The Serpentine invited a number of contemporary voices to collaborate on this exhibition, bringing this historic body of work to future generations.
+The contemporary artist Christodoulos Panayiotou worked with the Serpentine on the conception of the exhibition and created new work.
+The accompanying catalogue features new texts by Dawn Ades, Bice Curiger, Desmond Morris, Hans Ulrich Obrist, Tabita Rezaire, and Ali Smith.

 Parallel to her drawings, Kunz was a naturopath and she discovered a healing rock AION A in a Roman quarry in Würenlos, the site today of the Emma Kunz Zentrum and Grotto.
 The rock is still sold in chemists in Switzerland, mined from the same quarry, and used to treat a host of health issues from joint and muscular pain to inflammatory skin disorders.
 She also used the pendulum to polarise marigolds in her garden to produce multiple flower heads and documented the result with extraordinary photographs.
 Geometric abstraction became a means for structuring and visualising her philosophical and scientific research which was not only rooted to her own times and the pursuit of her own restorative practices, but also for the future.

-Kunz’s drawings were first publicly shown in the 1970s some years after her death, when her work also came to the attention of Swiss curator Harald Szeemann (1933–2005) who wrote:
+Kunz’s drawings were first publicly shown in the 1970s some years after her death, when her work came to the attention of Swiss curator Harald Szeemann (1933–2005), who wrote: